mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 <pre>zzzzzzzzzzzzzzzzzzzyyyyyyyyyy</pre>

-Read off another 10 bits in the same way.
+Read off another 10 bits in the same way, giving the expected value of:

+<pre>yyyyyyyyyy</pre>

 Scratch now looks like:

 <pre>zzzzzzzzzzzzzzzzzzz</pre>

 The next read asks for 24 bits but __scratch_bits__ is only 19 (=32-10-3).

 It’s time to read in the next word.
-Or the work from memory into __scratch__ after shifting left by __scratch_bits__ (19).
+Shifting the word in memory left by __scratch_bits__ (19) and or it on top of __scratch__.

 Now we have all the bits necessary for z in __scratch__:

 <pre>zzzzzzzzzzzzzzzzzzzzzzzz</pre>

 Read off 24 bits and shift __scratch__ right by 24. __scratch__ is now all zeros.

-We're done.
+We're done!

 ## Beyond Bitpacking

-Bitpackers are an excellent optimization compared with reading and writing at a byte level, but reading and writing integer values into a packet by specifying the number of bits to read/write is not the most user friendly interface possible.
+Reading and writing integer values into a packet by specifying the number of bits to read/write is not the most user friendly option.

 Consider this example: